apache/cordova-docs/STYLESHEET.md

 * __Heading Content__: In reference doc, preserve case in titles and headings.
 In guide doc: Initial Cap Words in Headings, Except for Short Prepositions or Conjunctions.
-Also Init-Cap Around Hyphens.
+Also Init-Cap Around Hyphens, when each segment is a word rather than a prefix, e.g.:.
 No punctuation at the end of a heading; avoid punctuation within headings.
 Do not prefix headings with numbers.

 * __Heading Fonts__: In reference doc, do not apply font formatting to